MetOffice/cmip6-dreq-interface/djq/doc/Installation.md

-It is important you fetch the top level, *not* a tag or a branch, as `djq` wants to be able to specify a tag to use in the request, so you can select which version of the dreq to load.
+It is important you fetch the top level, *not* a tag or a branch, as `djq` wants to be able to specify a tag to use in the request, so you can select which version of the DREQ to load.
 I'll refer to this directory as `<dqroot>` below.

 Install the `dreqPy` library.
 It should not be critical which version of it you install, but it's possible that the API has changed over time.
-Currently, the version from `01.beta.29` is known to work, so `(cd <dqroot>/tags/01.beta.29 && python setup.py install)` to install it.
+Currently, the version from `01.beta.32` is known to work, so `(cd <dqroot>/tags/01.beta.32 && python setup.py install)` to install it.

-If you are planning to use a back end which needs it, install `dqi`: this lives in `../../dqi` from this file, and `python setup.py install` will unstall it in the usual way.

 Finally check and install `djq` itself.

-* Run the tests: from the directory containing this file say `nosetests`: they should all pass.
+* Run the tests: from the toplevel `djq` directory say `make test`: everything should be fine.
 * Install `djq`: from the same directory run `python setup.py install` (or `python setup.py develop` if you might want to make changes or do other work on `djq`).